psharma15/RF-Vital-Sensing/README.md

   <img width="500" src="./Figure/HexoskinSetup1.png">
 </p>

+	- One NCS sensor near xiphoid process is used for detecting central sleep apnea (CSA) and observing respiratory-disordered breathing like Cheyne-Stokes, Biot's, Ataxic and Kussmaul breathing.
+  	- We further observed separate thoracic and abdominal breathing patterns, present in obstructive sleep apnea (OSA) by placing two NCS sensors near the thorax and abdomen.
+An isovolumetric maneuver was used to observe opposite thorax and abdomen motions, clearly observed in the below figure.

 <p align="center">
   <img width="600" src="./Figure/isoVol_twoSensor.png">
 </p>

+      	- Implemented the first bed-integrated sensor prototype at *Cornell Weill Sleep Center, NY* for observing sleep apnea in real-world conditions.
+  	- Developed robust signal processing tools for extracting HR, RR, and RV from abnormal breathing patterns with a large RR range of 2-40 BrPM.

 * **Attention Detection: User attention Detection with NCS Signal-based Heart Rate and Respiratory Rate Variation [11](https://doi.org/10.3390/s22208047)**
   * 30 Human subjects performed a Mackworth clock test while wearing RF-NCS sensor to detect attention and vigilance.
   * Used Heart Rate variability and Respiratory Rate Variability features to detect relaxed vs attention states.